LandRegistry-Attic/deed-api/README.md

 This API holds the functionality for creating the migrating tables, getting data from the database and putting a new JSON deed onto a database that returns an endpoint to that deed.

+The API also holds the functionality to capture personal information provided and save it in a separate table to be used at a later date for matching.

 ### Contents

 - [Usage](#usage)